Is Software Abstraction Killing Civilization?

 - I also know about people in those age groups who roll their own Linux distros completely from scratch, or build their own hardware, or are hardcore C coders who spend their time getting fringe research OS:es running on modern hardware.

-- Software is eating the world but a lot of it is, in the end, completely inconsequential.
-I'm willing to bet people would lead far more fulfilling and less stressful lives if they deleted most of the apps they had on their phones.
+- Software is eating the world but a lot of it is, in the end, completely inconsequential for maintaining civilization - including pretty much all computer games ever written.
+I'm willing to bet people would lead far more fulfilling and less stressful lives if they deleted most of the apps they have on their phones.
 The important thing here is that we maintain a skill base large enough to keep the critical systems going.

 - There are several Open Source CPU and platform designs available - one of them forms the basis of IBM's "five nines" offering mentioned above.
 Of course, in the case of trade war, setting up production lines will take time.
 I'd say that's something we in the west are more likely to have forgotten about a few decades from now.